Iheff/mail-man/README.md

 Will be bundled together with inline style, and produce HTML at dist/client-name.html

-You can work on the tamplate and view at concurrently at http://localhost:3000/mail/client-name.
+You can work on the template and view at concurrently at http://localhost:3000/mail/client-name.

 All compilation is done on request, and a file change will totally restart the server